What keeps healthy? Venture Life

 Today, you have to choose this language to attract many readers.
-Self-confidence, fun, an all-round good sense of self-worth - such concepts hit the zeitgeist.
-Health as a central part of the quality of life - this message sounds good, is heard.
-It is right to answer health questions positively and to refrain from threatening situations.
+Self-confidence, fun, an all-round sense of self-worth - such concepts capture zeitgeist: Health as a central part of the quality of life.
+This message sounds good and is clear.
+It is right to answer health questions in this way.

-With all the fundamental approval of this book and its positive outlook on life, I would nevertheless like to add two reflective question marks.
+With all the fundamental approval of this book and its positive outlook on life, I would like to add two reflective questions.

-First question mark: The "healthy, beautiful body" - does this catchy and superficial equation really exhaust our concept of health?
+The "healthy, beautiful body" - does this catchy and superficial equation exhaust our concept of health?
 Is that what keeps us healthy?

-Second question mark: Can my ultimate goal be called "health for me"?
-Health for me alone, for my beloved self-esteem?
+Can I call my goal "health for me"?
+Health for me alone, for my beloved self?
 Or do I get to the World Health Organization's more humane demand: "Health for all?"

 The WHO names seven basic health conditions: